 - Tracking changes over time

 One technique I’ve found particularly effective is the “phone test.”
 Call the numbers listed for suspected duplicates.
 If they ring to the same location, you’ve got a match.
-It sounds simple, but you’d be surprised how often this catches duplicates that automated systems miss.
+It sounds simple, but you’d be surprised how often it catches duplicates that automated systems miss.

 Pro Insight: Train your team to look beyond obvious similarities.
 Sometimes duplicates hide behind completely different business names but share the same physical address or phone number.